 Of course.
 We will send you a full briefing before the trip on which steps you need to take in order to travel according to local and international Covid laws.
 Please be aware that many African countries, in addition to a negative PCR result, also requires a double vaccination in order to enter the country.

-Pie Aerts (@pie_aerts) is a Dutch documentary and wildlife photographer with a sincere interest in human/wildlife conflict stories.
+Pie Aerts is a Dutch documentary and wildlife photographer with a sincere interest in human/wildlife coexistence stories.
 Through his lens, he examines the intricate relationship between animals, humans and nature and, as we become increasingly distant from each other and ourselves, he uses photography to search for the cause of this disconnect.
-He believes art can be an incredibly powerful tool in restoring that lost connection and therefore founded Prints for Wildlife in march 2020.
-Since the international outbreak of COVID-19 Pie spend more than 45 weeks in Africa, visualising his personal relationship with the African landscape.
-Pie serves as a Canon EMEA ambassador and as a Hahnemühle Ambassador.
+He’s the founder of Prints for Wildlife, a fundraising platform that since its inception in 2020 has generated 2.1mio dollars for conservation and believes art can be an incredibly powerful tool to restore the disconnect.
+Pie also serves as Canon EMEA Ambassador, Gitzo Ambassador and Hahnemuhle Ambassador.

 CLICK HERE TO SIGN UP FOR THE EXPEDITION